The Aristotelian Corpus

 First and Second Philosophy

-Aristotle calls the subject he pursues in the physical works "second philosophy" (or, more literally, the "love of wisdom secondarily" or "in a secondary way").
-He understands second philosophy to approximate "first philosophy," and he understands first philosophy to be the legitimate offspring of Plato's conception of the life the lover of wisdom seeks as a life devoted to the "contemplation" (θεωρία) of the forms.
+Aristotle calls the subject he pursues in the physical works "second philosophy" (or, more literally, the "love of wisdom secondarily" or "the love of wisdom in a secondary way").
+He understands second philosophy to approximate "first philosophy" in a certain way, and he understands first philosophy to be the legitimate offspring of Plato's conception of the life the lover of wisdom seeks as a life devoted to the "contemplation" (θεωρία) of the forms.

 Aristotle's interest in "second philosophy" reinvigorates the philosophy of physics.
-This part of philosophy had emerged as part of the reaction to Thales and the Milesian inquirers into nature, but it was almost immediately pushed into the background when Socrates focused attention away from nature and onto ethical matters and the wisdom involved in living a good life and being "happy" (εὐδαίμων).
-Plato returns to the philosophy of physics in the late dialogues.
-In the Timaeus, which traditionally is thought to be a late dialogue, Socrates no longer leads the conversation.
+This part of philosophy had emerged as part of the reaction to Thales and the Milesian inquirers into nature, but it was almost immediately receded into the background when Socrates called attention to "ethical" matters and "wisdom and truth and the best state of [the] soul."
+In the Timaeus, which is traditionally thought to be a late dialogue, Plato returns to the philosophy of physics.
+Socrates no longer leads the conversation.
+(The reason, presumably, is that Socrates had turned his back on the inquiry into nature.)
 Plato has Timaeus take the lead and work out the beginnings of a conception of the reality of natural bodies in terms of forms.
 Aristotle works within the general outlines of the framework Plato has Timaeus set out, but at the same time Aristotle also tries to remove problems he sees in this framework.
 It is in this way that Aristotle is both the first great Platonist and Plato's first great critic.

 (In Raphael's The School of Athens (part of which is depicted above), Plato is shown as pointing to a "higher" reality.
 Aristotle, in turn, is shown as countering this emphasis.
 He brings Platonism down from the heavens.
 He accepts what he regards as the central parts of Platonism, but he tries to eliminate what he regards as its excesses and outright mistakes.)